Minimisation of Quasar-Convex Functions Using Random Zeroth-Order Oracles: Conclusions And Future Research Directions

 This paper analysed the performance of Gaussian-smoothing ZO random oracles for minimising (strong) quasar-convex functions, both with and without constraints.
 For the unconstrained problem, we established convergence and iteration complexity bounds of the ZO scheme when applied to quasar-convex and strongly quasar-convex loss functions, showing that it matches the order of guarantees known for convex and strongly convex objectives.
 For the constrained problem, we introduced the notion of proximal quasar-convexity and derived analogous complexity bounds for the projected ZO method, including the effect of variance reduction on the size of the attainable neighbourhood of the optimum.
 We also empirically illustrated regimes in which the ZO method behaves competitively with, and sometimes better than, gradient descent when learning a linear dynamical system, together with additional quasar-convex machine learning examples.

 Several directions appear promising for future work.
 One is to extend the constrained analysis to settings with unbounded or more structured constraint sets that arise in control and reinforcement learning.
+A further future step is to analyse the convergence of Algorithm~\ref{RM} with Armijo LS step size selection.
 Another is to study min-max and saddle-point problems by exploiting quasar-convexity/concavity, for instance, in robust or adversarial training.
 A further avenue is to design adaptive ZO schemes that more directly leverage the averaged landscape interpretation of Gaussian smoothing in recurrent and deep network training.